• Home

 Welcome to Hierarchy of Hope Website

-A Positive Psychology approach that prevents mental health issues and promotes mental health wellness by transcending problems rather than treating symptoms.
+A Positive Psychology approach that promotes mental wellness and prevents mental health issues by focusing on the Hierarchy of Hope, transcending problems rather than merely treating symptoms, and encouraging Protective Hope Habits.

 About the Hierarchy of Hope